Table of Contents

 Once the search committee has screened, rated the applicants in Jobs@uiowa, the search committee chair, Admin, should complete the Pre-Interview Report form in the Jobs@uiowa application.
 Examples of screenshots that illustrate how to prepare the Pre-Interview Report form can be found on page 8 of the Search Committee for P&S and Faculty Positions training manual.
 (Log onto Self-Service.
 Click on the Administration tab.
 Click on the Jobs@UIOWA link.
 Under Help Documents on the right-hand side, you will find the document Search Committee Training.)

-The Pre-Interview Report is submitted through workflow to the department, the organizational unit, and the office of Office of Institutional Equity, Equity Compliance.
+The Pre-Interview Report is submitted through workflow to the department, the organizational unit, and the office of Office of Civil Rights Compliance, Equity Compliance.
 Upon approval of the Pre-Interview Report, an auto-generated approval notice is sent to all persons on the workflow path and the search committee chair and administrative support person.

 Common Errors when Completing the Pre-Interview Report